 Ochsner, East Baton Rouge EMS reach patient data-sharing agreement

+“Sometimes it’s very chaotic when EMS arrives with a critical patient,” said Nathan Freeman, M.D., Medical Director of Emergency Medicine, Ochsner Baton Rouge.
 “We’re doing everything we can, as quickly as we can, to save lives.
-Having a complete record of what was done in the field adds another valuable layer of information while we’re trying to solve a complex medical problem,” Nathan Freeman, M.D. said.
+Having a complete record of what was done in the field adds another valuable layer of information while we’re trying to solve a complex medical problem.”

+In addition, the agreement gives EMS personnel an opportunity to compare their field diagnoses with those reached by Ochsner ED physicians.

+East Baton Rouge EMS Medical Director Dan Godbee, M.D., says exchanging information is an invaluable training tool.
+It also provides a major psychological benefit for EMS personnel.

 Click here to report a typo.